yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 "data_path" : ["/usr/local/var/data/elasticsearch/disk1","/usr/local/var/data/elasticsearch/disk2"]
 </pre>

-Then, we can add a new device to the `elasticsearch.data.devices` configuration -- let's simply copy over the configuration for `/dev/sda2` (without the `snapshot_id` key):
+Then, we will add a new device to the `elasticsearch.data.devices` configuration -- let's simply copy over the configuration for `/dev/sda2` (without the `snapshot_id` key):

 <pre class="prettyprint lang-json">